Costume Quest: Windows version

 Costume Quest was originally released as an Xbox 360 and PlayStation 3 downloadable game.
 According to Schafer, while they would have liked to create a version for Microsoft Windows, they as the developer did not have the final say on which platforms would be supported.
 Schafer commented that THQ did not see a financial benefit for creating the Windows version at the time.

 However, a year after Costume Quest's initial release, a version of the game for Windows was released through the Steam platform.
-This version was funded by Steven Dengler's Dracogen Strategic Investments, who had also previously funded a Mac OS X port of Double Fine's Psychonauts a few weeks before this new release.
+This version was funded by Steven Dengler's Dracogen Strategic Investments, who had also previously funded a OS X port of Double Fine's Psychonauts a few weeks before this new release.
 The Windows release includes the "Grubbins on Ice" content.
 Dengler had contacted Schafer and Double Fine in 2011 after Schafer jokingly sent a Twitter message about the cost of porting games like Costume Quest to other platforms.
 Though the initial discussions were humorous, Dengler soon entered into serious negotiations to provide the necessary funding for the porting; a full contract was completed within 18 days of Dengler's first message to the company.
 Though the full terms of the deal was not announced, Dengler stated that he didn't expect to make a large profit on the investment but to at least repay the investment "and then some".

 Costume Quest, along with Stacking, were owned by publisher THQ at the time of their bankruptcy, and at the time, these assets were sold to Nordic Games.
-In November 2013, Double Fine and Nordic Games negotiated a deal for Double Fine to take over publishing rights for both games, while Nordic will help to publish and distribute retail copies of these games and Double Fine's Psychonauts for Windows and Mac OS X systems in early 2014.
+In November 2013, Double Fine and Nordic Games negotiated a deal for Double Fine to take over publishing rights for both games, while Nordic helped publish and distribute retail copies of these games and Double Fine's Psychonauts for OS X and Windows in early 2014.

 Sequel

 Costume Quest 2 was announced in March 2014, and was released on October 7 of that year.
-It was released for Linux, OS X, PC, PlayStation 3, PlayStation 4, Wii U, Xbox 360, Xbox One in October 2014.
+It was released for Linux, OS X, PlayStation 3, PlayStation 4, Wii U, Windows, Xbox 360, and Xbox One in October 2014.

 Wren and Reynold return in the sequel, which introduces more costumes and features a "deeper and juicier" battle system according to Schafer.
 The game's plot involves Wren and Reynold traveling into both the past and the future in order to undo the actions of the evil time-traveling dentist Dr. Orel White, DDS.